Selective031/RazorBoard/README.md

 Razorboard will keep track of time between INSIDE messages, if the messages are not received, the mower will stop, this threshold is user customized.
 It will also count the time for when it is OUTSIDE, a limit here is also applied, if it is OUTSIDE for too long, it will stop.
 With the help of the 6050 IMU, it will also sense when it is tilted, default is 35 degrees, when reaching 35 or more, it will do a HARDBREAK on the cutterdisk, it will stop within 2 seconds.
+If the boundary wire signal is lost, the Razorboard will stop within 6 seconds (default at the moment, this can be changed to anything you like).
 Razorboard can also sense when it is hitting an object, by sensing spikes in motor current, when doing so it will stop and go backward and turn in another direction.
 If the current is too high on the cutting disk, it will HARDBREAK and STOP, until reset by the user.